Emmet History, Family Crest & Coats of Arms

 One source goes back further claiming that the family was Norman in origin from Amiot or North Amiota of Normandy, 1195.
 The Magni Rotuli Scaccarii Normanniae also lists Robert and Roger Amiot 1198.

-Important Dates for the Emmet family
+Early History of the Emmet family

 This web page shows only a small excerpt of our Emmet research.
 Another 152 words (11 lines of text) covering the years 1273, 1379 and 1600 are included under the topic Early Emmet History in all our PDF Extended History products and printed products wherever possible.